 Success is available, but most people don’t grab it because the risk of failure is too much to bear.
 That’s what makes the difference.
-The majority of successful entrepreneurs don’t see failure like that.
+The majority of successful entrepreneurs don’t see a failure like that.
 They see failure as an opportunity to learn.
-Also successful entrepreneurs care little about what others think of them, and this helps them reduce or diminish that fear
+Also, successful entrepreneurs care little about what others think of them, and this helps them reduce or diminish that fear

 Be prepared to fail, because it’s better to try and fail than not even try

 Overcoming any fear of failure you may have is the key to success both in business and life

 “Only those who dare to fail greatly can achieve greatly”~ Robert Kennedy

 Now write down your answers to the following questions:

 • How will I create a balance between work, life, personal satisfaction and expectations?

 • What are the qualities and motivation factors affecting my business?